mtplr/blacomcalc/README.md

     ```
     Here, bonds with the same `avs` number will be averaged (i.e. those defined by atoms 11, 12 and 12, 33 for `avs1`
     and those between 7, 8 and 45, 55 for `avs2`) and counted as single bonds for the final
     BLA calculation.
-Those bonds length will be printed in the output, but removed from the BLA.dat files.
+Those bonds length will be printed in the output, but removed from the BLA.csv files.
     There, it will be reported only the averaged value for each `avs` number, **sequentially, at the end of file**.

-    In that example above, bonds `11 12` and `12 33` are removed from `.dat` file and replaced with their average.
+    In that example above, bonds `11 12` and `12 33` are removed from `.csv` file and replaced with their average.
     The same for `avs2`.

     An identical function for this purpose but related to the summation of double bonds needs to be implemented (e.g. `avd`).